History of early modern period domes: Austrian Habsburgs and the Holy Roman Empire

+Grand Duchy of Tuscany

+The church of Santa Maria Nuova in Cortona, Tuscany, was built with a low parallelepiped, drum, and dome at its crossing, in keeping with Bramante's recommendations in his Opinio.

 Duchy of Parma

 The church of Santa Maria del Quartiere in Parma, Italy, was built with a hexagonal dome.
 The dome has been strengthened with a system of encircling tie rods.

 Papal States

+The practice of including columns in the supports of a crossing dome did not begin in the city of Rome until the end of the sixteenth and beginning of the seventeenth centuries, influenced by Northern Italian churches.
+Examples in Rome include San Salvatore in Lauro and Santissima Trinità dei Pellegrini.
+The domed extension of the Cathedral in Monte Compatri uses the crossing support model of Santissima Trinità dei Pellegrini but extends the mirrors the column supports in a cruciform pattern.

+The dome of the basilica at Montecassino, by architect Orazio Torriani, was structurally complete by the end of 1613.
+Surviving letters from Torriani document the materials needed for the construction, including four iron chains for the dome.
+The basilica was destroyed by bombardment in February 1944 but rebuilt after the war.

+The dome by Carlo Maderno of San Giovanni dei Fiorentini was evidently an early inspiration in the planning of the dome of Sant'Andrea della Valle by Moderno and Borromini, but Sant'Andrea della Valle as built is said to be the first modeled on the dome of St. Peter's Basilica.

 Oval plan churches spread outside of Rome following Vignola's innovation with the church of Santa Anna dei Palafrenieri.
 Giovan Battista Aleotti built both Santa Maria della Celletta in Argenta and San Carlo Borromeo in Ferrara between 1609 and 1621.
 The oval plans synthesize longitudinal and central plan church layouts, allowing clear views of the altar from all points.

 Francesco Borromini's dome of San Carlo alle Quattro Fontane (1638–41) has a novel oval plan that approximates an ellipse using four circular arcs based on the vertices of two large equilateral triangles; a complex geometrical coffer pattern of crosses, octagons, and lozenges is repeated eight times on the dome's inner surface.
+The long axis of the dome is 51 palms (11.37 meters), the short axis is 36 palms (8.02 meters), and the height is 23 palms (5.13 meters).
 Because the dome uses a pattern of coffers that get smaller as they approach the oculus and because it is lit from both above and below, the dome appears lighter and higher than it would otherwise.
 The church inaugurated the high baroque style in Rome.
 A copy based on plans provided by Borromini was built as the church of Madonna del Prato in Gubbio.